 Chronic kidney disease (also known by its initials, CKD) is the term doctors use when your kidneys aren’t working as well as they should and as well as they used to.
 The term chronic means that your condition is unlikely to get better, however, this doesn’t necessarily mean that your kidney disease is making you very ill.

 The symptoms of kidney disease vary depending on how severely you have this condition.
-For medical purposes kidney disease is divided into five stages (see below, in How is kidney disease diagnosed?).
+For medical purposes kidney disease is divided into five stages.

 Stages 1 to 3 are regarded as being minor, so you may only have mild symptoms, or no discernible symptoms at all.
 This can make detecting and diagnosing kidney disease difficult.